 Prints & editions settings

 Other > Admin > Preferences > Core preferences > Artworks

 - The ‘Edition details’ field is only displayed when ‘This work is a print or edition’ is selected.
 Turning this preference on will always display the ‘Edition details’ field and mean any information entered into this field will always be displayed in documents, private views etc., regardless of whether the work is selected to be a print or edition.

 - Turning this setting on will remove the 'Grouped editions' view from the preview pane that appears when clicking on an artwork record.

 See our guide to Edition types for more information.

 - Click here to learn about how this relationship applies to private views.

-To group editions, click once on your master record of choice > in the preview pane that opens, select Edition group > Add/Remove > and, in the search field, choose which other master records you would like to associate this record with.
+To group editions, select the relevant Edition Data Record > from the preview pane, select Edition group > Add/Remove > in the search field, choose which other Edition Data Records you would like to associate this record with.

 Managing your online edition sales

-- How to sell a child edition through your Artlogic website.
+- How to sell an edition record through your Artlogic website.